The Backrooms: Reception

 The Backrooms have been associated with an internet aesthetic known as liminal spaces, which include "images of eerie and uninhabited spaces", such as the above empty hallway.

-Some sources believe the Backrooms to have been the origin of the internet aesthetic of liminal spaces, which depict usually busy locations as unnaturally empty.
+Some sources believe the Backrooms to have been the origin of the internet aesthetic known as liminal spaces, which depict nondescript and/or usually busy locations as completely empty and removed from any existing context or purpose, often giving viewers a sense of it being "oddly familiar".
 The #liminalspaces hashtag has amassed nearly 100 million views on TikTok.
-Paste's Phoenix Simms wrote that the Backrooms and games such as the more absurdist The Stanley Parable is "tied to a long tradition of the liminal in horror" and the color yellow as a symbol of caution, deterioration, and existential distress.
-The Backrooms' is "a fungal, sickly yellow", where both the person and the mind can lose themselves.
+Paste's Phoenix Simms wrote that the Backrooms and games such as the absurdist The Stanley Parable are "tied to a long tradition of the liminal in horror" and that the color yellow is a symbol of caution, deterioration, and existential distress.
+In the Backrooms, she likens it to "a fungal, sickly yellow", where both the person and the mind can lose themselves.

 PC Gamer compared the Backrooms' various levels to H. P. Lovecraft's R'lyeh and The City in the manga Blame!, describing it as "an uncanny valley of place".
 ABC News and Le Monde grouped the Backrooms into an "emerging genre of collaborative online horror" which also includes the SCP Foundation.
 Kotaku said that this collaborative aspect, as well as the lack of overt horror or threat, made the Backrooms stand out from other creepypastas.
-Both Kotaku and Tama Leaver, professor of internet studies at Curtin University, felt that the Backrooms was scary "because [it invites] you to interpret what's not shown".
+Both Kotaku and Tama Leaver, professor of internet studies at Curtin University, felt that the Backrooms was scary: "because [it invites] you to interpret what's not shown".
 While Leaver believed that the "eerie feeling of familiarity" helped draw fans together, Kotaku said that the horror was in part derived from the subtle "wrongness" present in liminal spaces.

-In 2022, there was a TikTok trend for videos that zoomed in on Google Earth to reveal an entrance to the Backrooms.
+In 2022, there was a TikTok trend for videos of Google Earth being used to closely inspect a location and reveal an entrance to the Backrooms.

+In 2024, a Backrooms-inspired music video was used for the song "Party By Myself" from the posthumous album The Party Never Ends by American rapper Juice Wrld.